raspberrypilearning/pi-tag/en/step_8.md

 [[[generic-theory-simple-colours]]]

-+ Add some code to turn the LED blue if a card that stores the text `blue` is placed near the RFID reader.
++ Add some code to turn the LED blue if a card that stores the text `blue` is held near the RFID reader.
+You also need to `.strip()` the `card_text` before you compare it, as it might contain whitespace characters.

 ![If red](images/if-red.png)

-The colour blue is `(0, 0, 1)`.
-We also need to `.strip()` the text before we compare it, as it will have whitespace characters attached.

-+ Now use an `elif` to add another piece of code to turn the LED red if a card which has the text `red` is held near it.
++ Now use an `elif` to add another piece of code to turn the LED red if a card that stores the text `red` is held near the RFID reader.

 ```python
 elif card_text == "red":